- What Does it Mean to Have a Lethargic Dog?

 These enzymes not only help with digestion, but your dog’s immune system as well.
 You can get digestive enzymes throughout supplement forms or even by just giving your pet a spoonful of plain yogurt or kefir.

 Consider Weaning Them Off of Medications

 Many medications often come with a side effect of lethargy.
 This is because of their chemical composition which can make your dog feel drowsy and tired.
-While some medications might be absolutely crucial for your dog to have, sometimes certain medications can be eliminated.
+While a new drug might be absolutely crucial for your dog to have, sometimes certain medications can be eliminated.
 However, you should not determine this yourself.
 Rather, visit your vet and discuss your concerns with them.
 They will able to help guide you as to the medications that might not be necessary for your dog to keep taking.

 Try to Cheer Them Up

 You can also work to prevent stressful situations which might be a cause of their lethargy.
 This could range from them not handling loud noises well, like storms and fireworks, to not being able to cope with new houseguests.
-You can create a “safe space” for your dog to hide in which can help to reduce their stress, make them feel safe, and possibly help to reduce their lethargy.
+You can create a “safe space” for your dog to hide in which can help to reduce their stress, make them feel safe, and possibly help to reduce their causes of lethargy.

 If your dog is acting lethargic, it can be a concerning sign, especially if they are usually active and playful.
 If you find that your dog is acting very tired and sickly, keep the information above in mind as it will help to guide you as to why your dog is acting like this and how they can be treated.
-Once treated, your dog can get back to living normally and enjoying the things they love to do.
+Once treated, your dog's life can get back to living normally and enjoying the things they love to do.

 Dr. Ivana Vukasinovic

 Doctor of Veterinary Medicine, University of Belgrade